 HTTPS Everywhere Alternatives

-HTTPS Everywhere is described as 'browser extension produced as a collaboration between The Tor Project and the Electronic Frontier Foundation.
+HTTPS Everywhere is described as 'Browser extension produced as a collaboration between The Tor Project and the Electronic Frontier Foundation.
 It encrypts your communications with a number of major websites' and is a very popular Privacy Tool in the web browsers category.
-There are nine alternatives to HTTPS Everywhere for a variety of platforms, including Windows, Linux, Mac, Firefox and Google Chrome.
-The best alternative is Smart HTTPS, which is both free and Open Source.
-Other great apps like HTTPS Everywhere are KB SSL Enforcer, HTTPZ, SSL Enforcer and HTTPS Always.
+There are nine alternatives to HTTPS Everywhere for a variety of platforms, including Windows, Linux, Mac, Mozilla Firefox and Google Chrome apps.
+The best HTTPS Everywhere alternative is Smart HTTPS, which is both free and Open Source.
+Other great apps like HTTPS Everywhere are KB SSL Enforcer, SSL Enforcer, HTTPZ and HTTPS Always.

 - Free • Open Source